Asymmetrically twisted strings: Discussion

 In the $N\to\infty$ limit, only the first term survives.
 Since the OPE $\bar{\partial}X^{m}(z)X^{n}(y,\bar{y})$ is now regular, the solutions of (\ref{eq:Qbar-eom}) become degenerate.
 Curiously, the BRST cohomology at ghost number one, given in (\ref{eq:Q-eom}), is enhanced and matches the physical degrees of freedom of the open (super) string.
 It is enticing to combine this analysis with the tensionless limit, as it hints at a possible route to define an \emph{open} ambitwistor string.

 Finally, a comment on string loops, i.e. higher genus surfaces.
 The twisted string is not modular invariant \cite{Yu:2017bpw,Lee:2017utr}.
 On the torus, with modular parameter $\tau=\tau_{1}+i\tau_{2}$, a simple way to see this is to notice that the zero mode contribution to the scalar partition function of $X^{m}$ is a function of $\tau_{1}$ instead of $\tau_{2}$.
 This is related to the sign flip in (\ref{eq:XXOPE}) for $N=1$.
-The asymmetric twist leads to a similar structure, with a nontrivial mixing of the real and imaginary parts of the modular parameter, and does not have a modular invariant partition function.
-Besides, the kinetic terms in the Lagrangians for the massive spectrum in twisted strings have the wrong sign \cite{Azevedo:2019zbn}.
-While at tree level there are no relevant implications, any reasonable ATS extension to loop computations has to take this ghost character into account, possibly leading to further inconsistencies.
+The asymmetric twist leads to a similar structure, with a nontrivial mixing of the real and imaginary parts of the modular parameter, which naively does not lead to a modular invariant partition function.
+However, the loop level construction of the ATS can only be properly done after the gauge structure of the worldsheet model is understood.